Independent coordination for medical treatment in Thailand

 Also known as: Fistula Surgery · Fistulotomy · Fistula Repair

 Anal fistula surgery is a procedure that closes an anal fistula, a small infected tunnel from inside the anal canal to the nearby skin, by clearing or sealing the tract so it can heal.
 A fistula usually forms after an abscess that did not settle, and left alone it persists, with ongoing discharge and recurring abscesses.
-The operation is short, often 30 to 90 minutes under general anaesthesia, and the technique clears the tract while protecting the sphincter muscle that controls continence.
+The operation is short, often 30 to 90 minutes under a spinal block or a general anaesthetic, and the technique clears the tract while protecting the sphincter muscle that controls continence.
 Simple low fistulae can be laid open directly; tracts crossing significant muscle need muscle-sparing methods such as a LIFT procedure or an advancement flap.

 This is a private problem to live with, and you are not the first person to have put up with it for too long.
 Every fistula sits differently in the muscle, so the right approach is the one mapped to your own anatomy, usually on an MRI scan.